CHARACTERISTICS OF A SUCCESSFUL

 Consider your verbal or written acceptance of an offer a binding contract.

-Reneging on an offer is when you accept an offer then turn it down.
+Reneging on an offer is when you accept an offer and later then turn it down.
 This behavior typically ends any chances of employment with that organization in the future.

 On-Campus Recruiting Policy: Students that renege on a job offer will have their CareerConnections account inactivated and will have to meet with Career Center staff to discuss the particular situation as well as take steps to repair the relationship with the employer.